Known risk factors

 Even if you don’t have any of the inherited conditions that have been shown to cause RCC, your family history may be a risk factor for the disease.

-If someone in your family is known to have had RCC, your chances for developing kidney cancer could be up to four times greater.
-This risk has been proven to be particularly strong if your sibling has the condition.
+If someone in your family is known to have had RCC, your chances for developing kidney cancer are much greater.
+This risk has been proven to be particularly high if your sibling has the condition.

 According to the Mayo Clinic, smokers have a greater chance of having kidney cancer than those who don’t smoke.
-However if you quit smoking, your risk of developing the condition can be greatly reduced.
+If you quit smoking, your risk of developing the condition can be greatly reduced.

 Obesity is a factor that can lead to abnormal hormone changes.
 These changes ultimately put obese people at a higher risk for RCC than those of normal weight.